bahlolab/TBtypeR/README.md

-data. `TBtypeR` excels as detecting low-frequency mixed infections that other tools struggle to detect, maintaining a sensitivity above 85% for minor strain frequencies of 2.5% and 56% for minor strain frequencies of 1%. `TBtypeR` isimplemented as a standalone R package and as part of a end-to-end Nextflow pipeline, `TBtypeNF`.
+data. `TBtypeR` excels as detecting low-frequency mixed infections that other tools struggle to detect, maintaining a sensitivity above 85% for minor strain frequencies of 2.5% and 56% for minor strain frequencies of 1%. `TBtypeR` is implemented as a standalone R package and as part of a end-to-end Nextflow pipeline, `TBtypeNF`.

 ## The Nextflow Pipeline: TBtypeNF